IntellioLLC/foudation-pagebuilder-wp/readme.txt

 == Description ==

-Aqua Page Builder is a powerful WordPress plugin that allows you to create an unlimited number of template variations for use in your WordPress themes.
+Intellio Foundation 5 Page Builder is a powerful WordPress plugin that allows you to create an unlimited number of template variations for use in your WordPress themes.
 It follows the same user interface used by the Menus & Widgets admin pages - making you feel right at home with the UI.

-Similar to the Widgets & Menus, Aqua Page Builder features the drag and drop interaction to build its templates.
+Similar to the Widgets & Menus, Intellio Foundation 5 Page Builder features the drag and drop interaction to build its templates.

 Features of the plugin include: